Please see our most frequently asked questions about PickingPal.

 Yes, you may upgrade from PickingPal to PickingPal Pro.
 Just email us to request the upgrade, and we’d be happy to assist you.

 We do not generate any product barcodes or product barcode labels primarily because every shop has a different method for designing & printing barcode labels.
 Some use standard 1-D barcodes, others use 2-D barcodes such as QR Codes.

 PickingPal does not generate product barcodes for the reasons noted previously.

 There are plugins available that will create & show product barcodes, based on the WooCommerce SKU, within the product page in the admin backend.
 You may use one of those if you need or want to store barcodes within the product itself on the backend.

 To locate those plugins, simply use your favorite search engine and search for: woocommerce product barcodes.

 PickingPal scans/verifies using barcode values from the native WooCommerce SKU field or the PickingPal “Additional Sku” field(s) of each product or product variation.
-So, all you need to make sure is that any barcode values generated by YITH are present in one of those fields within the product or product variation.
+So, all you need is to make sure that any barcode values generated by YITH are present in one of those fields within the product or product variation.

 Yes!
 There is a great Free Online Barcode Generator tool available at BarCodesInc.com.
 Simply enter your product SKU into the field provided to generate a valid barcode image.